STIInnsbruck/kgs/README.md

 Umutcan Simsek is a senior PhD student at STI Innsbruck.
 His research is on service-driven goal-oriented dialog systems, supervised by Univ.-Prof. Dr. Dieter Fensel.
 He has been a part of the research group  for 4 years and worked on several industrial and research projects at both national and EU level.
 He has (co-) authored several publications, including conference and journal publications as well as a book about topics like web service annotation, Knowledge Graph building based on schema.org annotations and domain-specific verification of semantic annotations.
 He is also a receiver of the [netidee](https://www.netidee.at/user/1154) grant in 2018 awarded by the Internet Privatstiftung Austria for the most innovative PhD and Master theses in Austria.

 ## Slides

-Slides can be downloaded [here as pdf](https://zenodo.org/record/3814496#.XrW32igvNUI).
+Slides can be downloaded here [Building a Knowledge Graph from schema.org annotations](https://zenodo.org/record/3814496)
+*Zite as:*
+Elias Kärle, Umutcan Simsek, & Dieter Fensel.
+(2020, May).
+Building a Knowledge Graph from schema.org annotations.
+Zenodo. http://doi.org/10.5281/zenodo.3814496

 ## Methods and Tools